jalanb/whyp/readme.md

 The English meaning of "whet" is "to sharpen, as by grinding or friction, to hone", and the `whet` command assists this for bash commands by making it easier to copy commands from your history into a function, then re-edit it until you are happy with it, then save it to a file.

 What it does in particular depends on the number of arguments, which would usually increase on each call.

 The command on its own puts the last line from bash history into a function called fred (It was from [Dr Mike Scott](http://www.computing.dcu.ie/~mike/mike.html) that I first heard "If in doubt, call it Fred".)
-So there is now a function called "fred"

 	$ ls not.a.real.file
 	ls: not.a.real.file: No such file or directory